 Free Trade Has Failed Because It’s Neither Free Nor Fair

 The United States has not had a trade surplus since 1975.
-Approximately $8 trillion has been lost through trade deficits between 2000 and 2012 alone.
+Over $8 trillion has been lost through trade deficits between 2000 and 2013 alone.
 This is caused by “free trade” on our end and protectionism on the other.
 “Free trade” has essentially led to the most massive wealth transfer in the history of the world.

 “Free trade” is uncontrolled, unrestricted access to our economy, tariff- and duty-free, with products produced in foreign countries at wage rates much lower than ours, sometimes as low as $4 per hour.
 “Free trade” is thus forcing us to outsource most of our manufacturing, enriching the individuals and companies that do so, and turning more millionaires into billionaires while our own labor force – the middle class – evaporates.